adipascu/solid-motivation/README.md

 1. Clone the repository: `git clone https://github.com/adipascu/solid-motivation.git`
 2. Navigate to `chrome://extensions/` in Chrome.
-3. Enable Developer Mode by clicking on the toggle switch at the top right.
+3. Enable Developer Mode by toggling the switch at the top right.
 4. Click on the `Load unpacked` button and select the directory where you cloned the repository.

 ### Firefox